 DOTA has developed and implemented an annual mandatory environmental training program.
-This employee training program is designed to ensure that the DOTA employees and airport tenants understand pollution laws, regulation, and methods of compliance.
-The program focuses on permit conditions and the responsibilities of DOTA personnel and tenants, as described in Section 3.1.7.
 Employee and tenant training programs are used to inform personnel, at all levels of responsibility, of the processes and materials with which they are working, the health and safety hazards, the practices for preventing spills, and the procedures for responding properly and rapidly to spills of toxic and hazardous materials.
+The program focuses on permit conditions and the responsibilities of DOTA personnel and tenants, as described in Section 3.1.7 and ensures DOTA employees and airport tenants understand pollution laws, regulation, and methods of compliance.
 Training for DOTA employees and tenants is conducted annually.
 Training is tracked in Veoci so that each party's training record is maintained.

-4.5 INSPECTIONS AND ASSESSMENTS
+4.5 INSPECTIONS AND ASSESSMENT